bbc/gel/src/components/promos.md

 ### Images

-Images.
-These should be considered decorative and thus an empty alternative text value must be provided (`alt=""`):
+The accompanying image should be considered decorative and thus an empty alternative text value must be provided (`alt=""`):

 ```html
 <li class="gel-promo">